laserlemon/rspec-wait/README.md

 end
 ```

-This can be especially useful for testing user interfaces with tricky timing
+RSpec::Wait can be especially useful for testing user interfaces with tricky
-elements like JavaScript interactions or remote requests.
+timing elements like JavaScript interactions or remote requests.

 ```ruby
 feature "User Login" do